LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-With this small change, we can control the game with a gamepad now as well.
+With the gameloop updated, the game can now be controlled with a gamepad as well.
-At this point I think we're in a good spot to wrap up.

 ## Finishing Up

-Finally, we have a playable game.
+Finally, we have an easily playable game.
+For now, I've opted not to implement sound in the web version for simplicity’s sake.

-I setup a Github Action to have it build and deploy the page to Github Pages.
+I set up a CI to have it build and deploy everything to GitHub Pages.
 You can [play the game for yourself](https://lukasknuth.github.io/pacman/) if you're curious.

-For now, I've opted not to implement sound in the web version for simplicity’s sake.

 The result is a single, minified JavaScript file at **94 kB** compressed.
 This file contains the code, and all the assets.
 It runs well on Safari, Firefox and Chrome - even the mobile versions.

 Overall, this was a very fun project without any big technical hurdles.
+The little debugging I had to do was simply `System.out.println`, which shows up in the browsers developer console.
 Working with TeaVM was very easy, although I needed to read a good bit of example source code to understand how it works.
 The documentation is sparse, but the following resources helped me a lot: